Nibutani Ita Nibutani Attus Embroidery Folk Tools Ceremonial Items

 In the following Meiji period (1868-1912), master craftsmen began to produce and sell ita and other small items carved with patterns unique to this region.
 Their tried and true techniques have been handed down to modern artisans.

-The wood used is mostly Japanese Judas tree and walnut, and most are decorated with arrangements of the key Ainu patterns of morew-noka, ay-us-noka, and sik-noka, with the scale-patterns of ramram-noka filling the gaps between, a characteristic of the region.
+The wood used is mostly Japanese Katsura tree (Cercidiphyllum japonicum) and walnut, and most are decorated with arrangements of the key Ainu patterns of morew-noka, ay-us-noka, and sik-noka, with the scale-patterns of ramram-noka filling the gaps between, a characteristic of the region.

 Production processes